Simplification of EU food and feed safety rules

 The EU Vision for Agriculture and Food 2025–2029, published in February 2025, set out a number of priorities, which included ensuring the competitiveness and resilience of the EU agri-food sector.

-The current proposals reflect the views of Member States and stakeholders across a number of areas of food law regarding simplifying food and feed safety rules.
+The European Commission’s proposals reflect the views of Member States and stakeholders across a number of areas of food law regarding simplification of food and feed safety rules.
 They also reflect recent evaluations of EU legislation, including a review of pesticides and feed additives legislation (European Commission 2020, 2024).

 Resources

-European Commission (2020) Commission Staff Working Document: Accompanying the document Report from the Commission to the European Parliament and the Council Evaluation of Regulation (EC) No 1107/2009 on the placing of plant protection products on the market and of Regulation (EC)
+European Commission (2020) Commission Staff Working Document accompanying the document […] Evaluation of Regulation (EC) No 1107/2009 on the placing of plant protection products on the market and of Regulation (EC) No 396/2005 on maximum residue levels of pesticides

-European Commission (2024) Commission Staff Working Document: Executive Summary of the Evaluation of the Regulation (EC) No 1831/2003 on additives for use in animal nutrition
+European Commission (2024) Executive Summary of the Evaluation of the Regulation (EC) No 1831/2003 on additives for use in animal nutrition

-European Commission (2025) Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions: A Vision for Agriculture and Food: Shaping Together an Attractive Farming and Agri-Food Sector for Future generations
+European Commission (2025a) A Vision for Agriculture and Food: Shaping Together an Attractive Farming and Agri-Food Sector for Future Generations

 Sources